 Public education is the foundation of our democratic society and the key to successful futures for Iowa children.
 Quality public schools strengthen our communities and are the cornerstone of any sound economic development policy.
-The state must put public education first and provide sufficient funding and support services.
-The state should provide full funding to public schools to meet the evolving needs of public school students before additional financial support of nonpublic schools is provided.
+The state must put public education first and provide sufficient funding and support services to provide all students with a world-class education.
+The state should provide full funding to public schools to meet the evolving needs of public-school students before additional financial support of nonpublic schools is provided.

 The promise of public education is for every child to succeed.
 As locally elected leaders, school boards are uniquely positioned to set expectations for educational equity, ensuring that each child is given supports and interventions based on need.
 Educational equity requires that discriminatory practices, barriers, prejudices, and beliefs be identified and eradicated.
 Leaders must hold themselves accountable for deliberate actions, including the examination of policies and practices, intentional allocation of resources according to student need, support for rigorous curriculum and instruction, and engagement of families and communities.